a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-2.md

 ## Checkpoint

 I promise that the pace will pick up, since we have again made very little progress on the API requirements.
-I believe it's fair to say that one item is completely implemented (<span class="italics requirements">JWT contains the following claims: time the token was issued, time the token expires, a value that identifies the user, and a flag that indicates if the user has administrator access</span>).
-I think we can also claim partial credit on two items (<span class="italics requirements">Requests must be rejected if JWT has been modified</span> and <span class="italics requirements">Requests must be rejected if JWT is expired</span>)
+I believe it's fair to say that one item is completely implemented: <span class="italics requirements">JWT contains the following claims: time the token was issued, time the token expires, a value that identifies the user, and a flag that indicates if the user has administrator access</span>.
+I think we can also claim partial credit on two items: <span class="italics requirements">Requests must be rejected if JWT has been modified</span> and <span class="italics requirements">Requests must be rejected if JWT is expired</span>.

 <div class="requirements">
   <p class="title">User Management/JWT Authentication</p>